muratk3n/thirdwave/en/2017/10/tax-avoidence-tricks.md

 <a name="doubleDip"/>

-The Double-Dip [From The Road to Ruin, J. Rickards]
+The Road to Ruin, J. Rickards, The Double-Dip

 For a decade at the start of my career, I was international tax counsel to Citibank, then the world’s most powerful private